 Will my dividend payments be transferred to The Share Centre from PwC?

-Yes, PwC will be forwarding on any dividends received after transfer which is expected to occur on a monthly basis.
-We are expecting to receive information to confirm which company the dividend relates to so we can reflect this on your statements, however this will not be treated as a dividend receipt at our end for tax purposes, and it will not be reinvested.
+Yes, PwC will be forwarding on any dividends received after transfer which will occur on a monthly basis.
+We will receive information to confirm which company the dividend relates to so we can reflect this on your statements, however this will not be treated as a dividend receipt at our end for tax purposes, and it will not be reinvested.
 Any dividends received by The Share Centre directly will be treated as a dividend, and will be included on the Composite Tax Certificate sent at the end of the tax year, and reinvested if you have opted to reinvest dividends.
 Please note, dividends transferred to us will include dividends for investments not yet transferred.

 Will investments/cash resulting from corporate actions be transferred to The Share Centre from PwC?

-Yes, PwC will be forwarding on any investments or cash received after transfer which is expected to occur on a monthly basis.
-We are expecting to receive information to confirm what company and corporate action the cash/investment relates to so we can reflect this on your statements/valuations.
+Yes, PwC will be forwarding on any investments or cash received after transfer which will occur on a monthly basis.
+We will receive information to confirm what company and corporate action the cash/investment relates to so we can reflect this on your statements/valuations.
 Please note, whilst the investments will only relate to investments that have transferred, any corporate action cash may include cash for investments not yet transferred.

 Why is the value of my investments on my welcome letter incorrect?

 We haven’t added values of any of the investments transferred across on the welcome letter, only quantities.
 The figure at the bottom of each list of investments represents the cash value received (if any) rather than the total value of all investments.
 As investment prices change throughout the day, the value of your investments will have changed since you last received a value from Beaufort Securities.
 If you view your account online, you will be able to view an up to date value of your account, however please be advised there are a number of investments where we have been unable to obtain a price feed currently which will show as a zero value – this does not necessarily mean that the value of your investments has dropped.